ivolator/restlt/README.md

  }
 ```
 ## In need for custom output?
-Out of the box RestLite comse with json and xml output strategies.
+Out of the box RestLite comes with json and xml output strategies.
 Let's say you need to provide some home grown obfuscated or even encrypted reponse.
 For whatever the reason is, you might want to do that one day.
 It could be that you want to communicate with the client via some specific protocol and want to wrap the data in it.